Liam Henderson: Third spell at Empoli

 Henderson scored in the Coppa Italia penalty shootout away wins at Fiorentina (round of 16, 4 December 2024) and Juventus (quarter-final, 27 February 2025).
-Henderson assisted Sebastiano Esposito's 75th minute 2-2 equaliser v Fiorentina.
+Henderson assisted Sebastiano Esposito's 75th minute 2–2 equaliser vs. Fiorentina.
 That win at Juve was Henderson's third career victory against Italy's most successful club.
 Henderson's 7.0 Sofascore rating was his team's highest in the game.
 That win put Empoli into the competition's semi-final for the 1st time since their 1920 formation and the Coppa's 1922 launch.
-Henderson was suspended for the semi-final 1st leg 3-0 home defeat by Bologna.
-Henderson joined the fray as a 62nd minute sub in the away 2nd leg 2-1 defeat with Empoli defeated 5-1 on aggregate.
-In doing so, Henderson became the 4th Scotsman to play in a Coppa Italia semi-final, after Jordan, Souness and Bologna's Scots player, Lewis Ferguson.
-Ferguson played in the 1st leg of the semi v Empoli in which Henderson was suspended.
-Empoli's semi-final conquerors were eventual winners, winning the final 1-0 versus Milan.
+Henderson was suspended for the semi-final 1st leg 3–0 home defeat by Bologna.
+Henderson joined the fray as a 62nd minute sub in the away 2nd leg 2–1 defeat with Empoli defeated 5–1 on aggregate.
+In doing so, Henderson became the 4th Scotsman to play in a Coppa Italia semi-final, after Jordan, Souness and Bologna's, Lewis Ferguson.
+Ferguson played in the 1st leg of the semi vs. Empoli in which Henderson was suspended.
+Empoli's semi-final conquerors were eventual winners, winning the final 1–0 versus Milan.

-Henderson played in the 2-2 home draw v Venezia on 20 April 2025.
-He assisted Jacopo Fazzini's 59th minute opening goal in that game.
+Henderson played in the 2–2 home draw vs. Venezia on 20 April 2025.
+He assisted Jacopo Fazzini's 59th-minute opening goal in that game.
 This was Henderson's 96th Empoli Serie A game.
 Added to his 4 Verona Serie A appearances, this made him the first Scot to play in 100 men's Serie A games.

 Henderson played on 25 May 2025 in Empoli's last game of the season, at home to Verona.
 Empoli needed a win to have any chance of staying up.
-Henderson subbed off in 60 mins at 1-1.
-Empoli lost 2-1 for Henderson's first career relegation.
+Henderson subbed off in 60 mins at 1–1.
+Empoli lost 2–1 for Henderson's first career relegation.
 This was his 100th Empoli Serie A game.
 That made him the first Scot to play 100 men's Serie games for one club.
 Added to four 2019 Verona Serie A games he played, he has 104 career total Serie A appearances at this point.
 That is the new record appearances for Scots in men's Serie A, above Lewis Ferguson's 79 Serie A appearances at this point.